Application Downloaded On: 09 Jan 2014

 Neustar operates two hot databases within the data center that is operating in primary mode.
 These two databases are kept in sync via synchronous replication.
 Additionally, there are two databases in the secondary data center.
 These databases are updated real time through asynchronous replication.
 This model allows for high performance while also ensuring protection of data.
 See response to Question 33 for greater detail.

-The SRS implementation for .Ferrero is fully compliant with Specification 6, including section 1.2.
+The SRS implementation for .weatherchannel is fully compliant with Specification 6, including section 1.2.
 EPP Standards are described and embodied in a number of IETF RFCs, ICANN contracts and practices, and registry-registrar agreements.
 Extensible Provisioning Protocol or EPP is defined by a core set of RFCs that standardize the interface that make up the registry-registrar model.
-The SRS interface supports EPP 1.0 as defined in the following RFCs shown in Table 24-1.
+The SRS interface supports EPP 1.0 as defined in the following RFCs shown in Table 24-1 attached.

 Additional information on the EPP implementation and compliance with RFCs can be found in the response to Question 25.